 Tash Sultana at the Swedish American Hall — Feb.
 24

 I felt like I was in on a wonderful secret seeing Tash Sultana at The Swedish back in February.
-She’d already announced a headlining date at The Fillmore in the fall.
+The artist had already announced a headlining date at The Fillmore in the fall.
 At this show, Sultana had a makeshift raised stage crafted last minute by the ever-flexible Noise Pop crew.
-Good thing they built in strong, as she stomped, danced and sang her way through a powerful set that kept the crowd transfixed throughout the entire set.
+Good thing they built in strong, as Sultana stomped, danced and sang their way through a powerful set that kept the crowd transfixed throughout the entire set.
 It’s such a privilege to watch a new artist emerge.
 We all knew that we were witnessing something special.

 The Damned at the Fillmore — April 11